 - List what you think is great about your agency: What is it you’re good at?
 Do you offer excellent recruitment services?
 A rich network of niche candidates?
 Avoid attributing low fees as a unique selling point.
 Undercutting your competition is not something to shout about.

 - Look for confirmation: Data will tell you clearly if you’re excelling in areas you think you’re great at, and reveal hidden strengths in areas you weren’t aware of.
-For instance, you might think you have a strong network of tech candidates, yet your CRM says you’ve placed more candidates in Marketing and Finance roles.
+For instance, you might think you have a strong network of tech candidates, yet your recruitment CRM says you’ve placed more candidates in Marketing and Finance roles.
 Also, take a look at your reviews, what are people saying about you?

 - List out what your competitors are good/bad at: Perform a SWOT analysis by listing the strengths, weaknesses, opportunities, and threats of your competitors.
 Knowing where your competitors fall short is how to identify gaps you can use as opportunities to win business.